duskpoet/error_processing/article.md

 And this method also doesn't catch direct terminations like `process::exit`.

 ## Go
-It may not look like this at first, but Go actually has a very similar approach to error handling:
+It may not look like it at first, but Go actually has a very similar approach to error handling:
 * there is a special `error` type which is an interface with a single method that returns a string.
 It could be passed around as any other object
 * there is a tuple construct, and any function can return a tuple of arbitrary values